pointybeard/helpers-functions-cli/README.md

 ## Usage

-This library is a collection convenience function for common tasks relating to bitwise flags.
+This library is a collection convenience function for command-line tasks.
 They are included by the vendor autoloader automatically.
 The functions have a namespace of `pointybeard\Helpers\Functions\Cli`

 The following functions are provided: